Calmero107/myObsidian/java/HashCode.md

-[[Hash table]]s store key-value pairs, and their characteristics are: **they can quickly retrieve the corresponding "value" according to the "key".
+[[Hash Table]]s store key-value pairs, and their characteristics are: **they can quickly retrieve the corresponding "value" according to the "key".
 This is where the hash code is used!
 (You can quickly find the required object)**

 - **Tăng hiệu suất khi làm việc với các Collection sử dụng Hashing**, như:
     - `HashMap`